Unitarian Universalist Society

 See the section devoted to Rev. Strong shown just below the information on Rev. Wahlstrom.

 Rev. Scott E. Tayler (1997-2004)

 Rev. Taylor is a Midwesterner whose father was a minister.
 He often describes himself as a spiritual non-theist who believes in grace.
 Scott's ministry emphasizes the importance of spiritual development and is shaped significantly by his Christian upbringing which stressed the power of kindness, humility, and service.
 He became the minister of May Memorial (his first church) in 1997 and served in that role until 2004.
 While in Syracuse he helped organize our efforts with the Southside Interfaith Housing Corporation and facilitated numerous Soul Matters adult education groups.
 Scott also has a family therapy degree.
-He is the Director Congregational Life for the UUA.
+He is the former Director of Congregational Life for the UUA.
 Read his sermon, The God In-Between, and another one entitled Thank God Gore and Bush are Saved.